-Brooklyn, NY.
-Thursday, May 16th, 2013- Black Inventors, Crafting Over 200 Years of Success, clearly highlights the work of Black inventors from over seventy countries.
-Our publication is now available to purchase as a paperback or ebook.
+Our publication clearly highlights the work of Black inventors from over seventy countries and it is now available to purchase as a paperback or ebook.
 Book distributors, bookstores, libraries and schools are welcome to negotiate agreements directly.
 Our ebook edition is available as a epub, web pdf and mobi formats.
-In addition you can still order our ebook directly from Amazon's (Kindle store) Barnes and Noble (Nook books), Google Books (Google Play) and Kobo.
-When purchasing from Amazon, Barnes and Noble, Google and Kobo search for the title.
-Our ebook title is now available at over 500 independent bookstores throughout the United States.
+In addition you can still order our ebook directly from Amazon's (Kindle store), Baker & Taylor (Blio), Barnes and Noble (Nook books), Google Books (Google Play) Kobo and Wheelers.
+When purchasing from Amazon, Barnes and Noble, Google Play, Kobo and Wheelers search for the title.
+Our ebook title is now available at over 500 independent bookstores throughout the United States and beyond.
 For a complete list of bookstores in your area visit: www.indiebound.org/ebooks.

 This book documents a number of the inventions, patents and labor saving devices conceived by black inventors.
 Africans, before the period of their enslavement, developed: agricultural tools, building materials, medicinal herbs, cloth and weapons, among many other inventions.
 Though millions of black people were brought to Canada, the Caribbean, Central and South America and the United States in chains and under the yoke of slavery, it is relatively unknown that thousands of Africans and their descendants developed numerous labor saving devices and inventions that spawned companies which generated money and jobs, worldwide.